In the previous post, I described list comprehensions and how we can use them to replace the Map and Filter functions.

 In this post, I’ll continue with the Weighted Mean example, and talk about the Reduce function.

-The function sum, which I used in the solution to the weighted mean problem, is an example of an aggregation function (in SQL parlance): it sums all the elements of a list.
-Since sum is an associative binary operation, summing a list is done by processing it pairwise: the first two elements are summed and its result placed in a value we call an accummulator.
+is an associative binary operation, summing a list is done by processing it pairwise: the first two elements are summed and its result placed in a value we call an accummulator.
 Then, the next value in the list is added to the accummulator (which accummulates the result of operating on all the elements one by one) and so on until the list is exhausted.
 There are cases in which a sum function is not enough.
 Other popular aggregation functions are Product, Average, Count, Min and Max.

-In the general case, we will not have an aggregation function ready for our use, but we can make use of the reduce function to create one.
+function to create one.
 This will allow us to represent a very general kind of for loop in a functional style.
 But before I show how that can be done, I want to do some preparatory explanation and introduce the notion of anonymous function.

-In Python, the function reduce is available in the module functools and can be imported with
+is available in the module functools

 from functools import reduce